inia-es/serapeo/README.md

 **Serapeo** is a secondary repository that allows you to extend any public repository, and use your specific metadata instead of - or in addition to - metadata provided by them.

+Learn more about this project and its intentions checking our [Open Planvas](meta/open_planvas.pdf)

 ## Description

 When you use a public repository for your organization research results, you have to accept the metadata they provide. **Serapeo** is designed to maintain